 The STELLA (System to Estimate Latitude and Longitude Astronomically) is a Windows-based software application developed by the U.S. Naval Observatory (USNO) and used by the U.S. Navy and Coast Guard for celestial navigation at sea.
 This work will provide support for algorithm development, scientific programming, testing and technical documentation activities for the development of an updated version of STELLA.
-The STELLA software will be updated to use recent advances in astrometry, including new solar system ephemerides.
-For long-term maintenance, sections of the computational code must be upgraded to use common USNO software libraries and external file formats.
-This task is a companion to one, also being performed by CPI, for the update of the STELLA GUI.
-The successful candidate for this task will work together with CPI staff working on the GUI, as well as with civil service astronomers.
+The successful candidate for this task will work closely with two full-time CPI staff already working on this project, as well as with civil service astronomers.
 The position is located at the USNO in Washington, D.C. and is currently open.
 Depending on start date, we estimate a duration of about 6-7 months at about half-time.
 Extension beyond the estimated duration may become possible, depending on developments in the project.

-- Knowledge of and experience working with standards of positional astronomy (e.g., time scales, reference frames, astrometric models, solar system ephemerides) is required.
+Desirable: Experience working with standards of time, reference frames, astrometric models, solar system ephemerides, etc.

 Global Navigation Satellite Systems (GNSS) Signal Monitoring and Analysis

 The U.S. Naval Observatory (USNO) Earth Orientation (EO) Department provides Earth orientation parameter data to the U.S. Government and international organizations.
 The EO Department’s GPS Analysis Division is an International GNSS Service Analysis Center, producing GPS-based and GNSS-based estimates of satellite orbits, Earth orientation parameters, tropospheric delays, and satellite and receiver clock offsets multiple times per day.